Mon to Fri 9am - 9pm, Sat 9am - 7pm, Sun 9am - 1pm

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-This modern bright and airy farmhouse has just been completely refurbished.
-It is the perfect location for those wanting to make the most of the activities Gower has to offer such as surfing and cycling.
-Several excellent surfing beaches are just a short drive away.
+It is the perfect location for those wanting to make the most of the activities Gower has to offer such as surfing and cycling and there are beautiful sandy beaches to the north and south.
+Several excellent surfing beaches are just a short drive away including Oxwich Bay and Llangennith.
+The Mumbles is just 30 minutes drive away and has plenty of eateries and shopping opportunities if you fancy a change from the beach.

 Heating: Wood pellet boiler central heating system